This article was updated on July 18, 2018.

 Here are three ways eliminating repetitive work can boost productivity:

 According to ServiceNow, "Almost 70 percent of managers say manual processes leave them less time for strategic initiatives," and "more than one‑third of managers say they use mostly manual processes in the workplace."
 Automation tools such as mobile applications, customized portals and project management tools eliminate the time spent checking and responding to emails and updating spreadsheets to reflect work progress.
 With automated tools, managers and their teams can post progress or project information on an integrated mobile app, and all team members are kept in the loop and freed up to complete other tasks.

 The possibility of human errors, which take more time to correct, is virtually eliminated when tasks are automated.
 In addition, repetitive tasks such as lifting, loading and typing can lead to overuse injuries, which in turn results in missed workdays and decreased productivity.
 Leaving those tasks to machines reduces the chance of injuries and allows workers to keep working on more strategic tasks.

 3. Free Employees' Time for High-Level Skills

 While the trend toward automation continues to grow, savvy employers can begin capitalizing on it now.
-Forty-three percent of those surveyed for the Evolution of Work report said automation is already replacing people for repetitive work, and 51 percent expect it to occur in the future.
+Forty-three percent of those surveyed for the ADP RI report said automation is already replacing people for repetitive work, and 51 percent expect it to occur in the future.
 It's time to start maximizing the automation capabilities of your workplace and watch productivity grow.

 SIGN UP FOR THE SPARK NEWSLETTER